Aceinna/docs_openrtk/EVB/overview.rst

 	- Test terminals for connecting oscilloscope or logic analyzers to the dedicated OpenIMU300ZA signals.

-b.
-OpenIMU300ZA unit.
+- OpenIMU300ZA unit.
 Please note, that it installed on the bottom side of evaluation board.

-c.
-Test adapter for convenient aligned mounting of OpenIMU evaluation board and OpenIMU300ZA unit
+- Test fixture adapter for convenient aligned mounting of OpenIMU evaluation board and OpenIMU300ZA unit
-d.
-ST-Link debugger for in-system development of application code
+- ST-Link debugger for in-system development of application code

 2.1 OpenIMU300ZA unit
 ~~~~~~~~~~~~~~~~~~~~~~~~